cytokineking/Protein-Hunter/README.md

 The Modal pipeline supports an **open-source scoring pathway** as an alternative to PyRosetta.
 This allows running the full design-to-validation pipeline without a PyRosetta license.

 The open-source scoring implementation is adapted from [FreeBindCraft](https://github.com/cytokineking/FreeBindCraft) by cytokineking.

-> **Note**: Open-source scoring is currently only available in the Modal cloud pipeline, not the local pipeline.

 ### What's Included